Pinoccio/library-objc-pinoccio/README.md

 ======
 1. Download the zip [here](https://github.com/Pinoccio/library-objc-pinoccio/releases)
 2. Drag the Pinoccio header and class file into your iOS project, Copy to project directory if needed, and add to your iOS app's target.
-3. Add the header to whatever class you need to use the APi in.
+3. Add the header to whatever class you need to use the API in, like so;
 ```objc
 #import "Pinoccio.h"
 ```